ibmtjbot/node-tjbotlib/README.md

 Returns a tjbot object instance that can be used to control the various hardware add-ons (e.g. microphone, speaker, led, servo arm, etc) and exposes some additional helper functions.

-- hardware - JSON containing a strings for the various hardware components you would like access to.
+- hardware - string array containing strings for the various hardware components you would like access to.
 Valid options are `led`, `microphone`, `speaker`, `servo`, `camera`
-- config - JSON containing configuration parameters.
+- config - JSON object containing configuration parameters.
-- credentials - JSON containing credentials for various IBM Watson Cognitive services that can be integrated with TJBot.
+- credentials - JSON object containing credentials for various IBM Watson Cognitive services that can be integrated with TJBot.

 ## tjbot.shine(color)